 About the Walking Trail

-The Government of SA and six local councils have been working on a scheme to create a Coast Park – a 70km walking and cycling path along the metropolitan Adelaide coastline, from North Haven through to Sellicks Beach.
+The Government of SA and six local councils have been working on a scheme to create a Coast Park, sometimes called the Coast Park Trail, – a 70km walking and cycling path along the metropolitan Adelaide coastline, from North Haven through to Sellicks Beach.
 It has been progressively developed since 1992.

 The Park will include, as far as possible, a continuous two-way pathway or trail for walkers and cyclists along the coastal foreshore.